Googled your company lately? Probably not. When do you, you’re searching for a “branded keyphrase.”

 If you’ve got a shopping cart and your shopping cart has an empty box labeled “promo code,” then you’ve got a trigger telling your visitors to go look for a bargain.

 Search for each of these.
 Is anyone outranking you?
 If yes, your job today is to optimize for these phrases and outrank Coupon Basement and BargainHub.
-(I might have made those up too).
+(I made those up).

 Just make a page and optimize it!
 It will likely rank #1 within a few days.
 Give it a title such as “All the Current, Official Promotion Codes for [Brand]” and welcome that visitor back from Google, right into your arms.